-I’ve chosen this approach to matched grip as an introduction because it is consistent with the method books used in our public school system, and can be used as a reference for local private students.
+- This approach to matched grip is consistent with the method books used in our public school system, and can be used as a reference for local private students.

 Gary Chaffee, former Chairmen of the Percussion Department at Berklee College of Music describes matched grip in his in his book Rhythm and Meter Patterns—

 “..the stick is held between the pad of the thumb and the first joint of the first finger.
 (This is referred to as the fulcrum.)
 A space should be visible between the fulcrum fingers.
 This is done to allow the stick some turning flexibility without necessarily involving the wrist.

 The remaining three fingers are placed lightly on the stick, so as to be in a useable position.
 Also, the stick is not held tightly against the palm, but is positioned slightly away from it.
 This gives the fingers some room to move the stick.

 The butt end of the stick should line up approximately at the center of the wrist line.
 This allows the wrist to turn in a relatively straight up and down motion, which is by far the easiest and most practical.

 Finally, it should be understood that with all the differences in hand size, stick weight and length, etc., one can and should expect variations from individual to individual in these holding procedures.
 There are, in fact, many different versions of the matched grip, and the student may find it helpful to experiment with a number of different possibilities.”

 There are two main benefits to learning matched grip first—

 - You are learning only one technique at a time, as opposed to traditional grip where you are learning palm down in the right hand and palm up in the left.

 - The wrist is in it’s most natural and powerful position, as opposed to French timpani grip where the primary advantage is finger control but with limited wrist motion.